avibrown/micro_ros_ei/README.md

 #### MicroROS agent

 OK, now it's time to run the MicroROS agent and see if our node is publishing as expected.
-The agent runs on your main ROS2 computer and serves as a middle man to allow your MicroROS device to communicate with your main ROS2 system.
+The agent runs on your main ROS2 computer and serves as a middle man to allow your micro-ROS device to communicate with your main ROS2 system.
 It's recommended to use the docker command for the agent.
 When you run this command be sure and use paste in your board port - in my case the Portenta H7 connects to `/dev/ttyACM0`.

 ```
 docker run -it --rm -v /dev:/dev --privileged --net=host microros/micro-ros-agent:humble serial --dev [YOUR BOARD PORT] -v6